Jake-guerrero/The-Witcher/README.md

-### The Witcher is a book turned game and tv series about a monster slayers' journey on the Continent.
-All three series focuses on Geralt the monster slayer, Yennafer the sorceress and the princess Ciri.
-These charcters, among others, save lives of all people and to stop an incoming invasion.
+### The Witcher is a book turned game and tv series about a monster slayers' journey on the continent.
+All three series focus on Geralt the monster slayer, Yennafer the sorceress and the princess Ciri.
+These charcters, among others, save lives of all people and try to stop an incoming invasion.